Event Kick-Off – 4 Quick Tips to Energize Yours!

 Aside from bringing the team together and getting enthusiastic about what’s to come, kick-off meetings allow you to gain perspective for the new year by reflecting on the previous year.
 You can celebrate successes, but also admit important failures and use them as learning points moving forward.
 These meetings also provide a chance for valuable team planning, training initiatives, and team building.

-While you may want to treat these meetings like any other meeting, it’s important to give them the extra attention they deserve.
+While you may want to treat a kick-off meeting like any other meeting, it’s important to give them the extra attention they deserve.
 You’re presenting and planning your entire year!
 It’s crucial to build the proper momentum with your team and you have about one hour to do so.
 If you’re stumped, we have some tips that will add some zest to your kick-off meeting last minute.

-Consider not calling it a “kick-off meeting.”
+Consider not calling it an “event kick-off.”
 When you call it a “kick-off,” it implies a lot of the decisions have already been made without any input, and it could make some members on your team feel excluded.
-Also, “kick-off meeting” sounds stuffy, cliche and boring, doesn’t it?
+Also, “event kick-off” sounds stuffy, cliche and boring, doesn’t it?
 A more positive approach would be to name the meeting something that implies there’s still work to be done (which is true!).

 2. Make it Interactive